CYMFed National Catholic Award Scheme

 The awards ceremony will then be after the summer break where you will be presented with your Diocesan certificate by the Bishop.

-There are four different levels of award commencing in year 6 a brief outline can be downloaded here.
+There are four different levels of award commencing in year 6.

 Is this the same as the Duke of Edinburgh award?